 Tags: Dairy Free, Giveaway, Ice Cream Maker, Mango, sorbet, Strawberry, Strawberry Mango Sorbet

 Let’s get back to the positives…it’s healthy.
-Well, it’s usually healthy because sorbet is usually loaded with fruit, so at least you’re filling your guts with all kinds of vitamins and antioxidants while cooling off, satisfying your sweet tooth, and bouncing around like you’ve got a pogo stick embedd…ok, won’t go there again.
+Well, it’s usually healthy because sorbet is usually loaded with fruit, so at least you’re filling your guts with all kinds of vitamins and antioxidants while cooling off, satisfying your sweet tooth, and bouncing around like you’ve got a pogo stick embedd…okay, won’t go there again.

-In this case, we’ve got strawberries and mango.
+In this case, we’ve got strawberries and mango (or peach).
 The best part about summer is the abundance of beautiful, fresh berries that are widely available.
 I always load up and then try and figure out what I’m going to make with them – once I eat a bushel or three.
 I have to admit, sometimes I forget about them, and am greeted to fuzzy white and green creatures almost smirking at my forgetfulness.
 This is why an electric ice cream maker is like a white knight to me – there’s always ice cream, sorbets, sherbets, frozen yogurts etc..to ward off the fuzzy white and green creatures that look like they want to eat my face.

 The humidity made it a race to take a photo, but it’s even ‘creamier’ in that ‘sorbet sort of way’, when it’s like this.